 Paying tribute to an Otago pioneer

 The legacy of Como Villa Estate started with an entrepreneurial pioneer named Thomas Oliver.
-After moving to Alexandra to pursue opportunities offered by the gold rush era, he purchased the property and built the original stone house that now acts as our cellar door and museum.
+After moving to Alexandra to pursue opportunities offered by the gold rush era, he purchased the property and built the original stone house that now acts as the cellar door.

 Oliver and his business partners established a network of water races and were major contributors to the success of gold mining in the area - supplying much needed water to local miners to operate their sluice boxes.

 While there is a lot of history recorded on the achievements of his water race business, few know that he was also among the first to plant grapes and produce wine - something the region is well-recognised for these days.

-Since discovering the old wine cellar at Como Villa Estate, John and Pam Chapman have been slowly restoring the old stone house, in honor of someone who played an important role in Central Otago’s history.
+Since discovering the old, underground wine cellar at Como Villa Estate, John and Pam Chapman have been slowly restoring the old stone house, in honour of someone who played an important role in Central Otago's history.

-This year, Como Villa Estate is releasing a tribute wine dedicated to the entreprenuerial spirit of Thomas Oliver.
-The wine is a blend of Cabernet Sauvignon, Merlot and Melbec.
-It pays homage to the types of grapes that would have been grown on the property 140 years ago.
+Como Villa Estate releases a tribute wine dedicated to the entrepreneurial spirit of Thomas Oliver.
+The wine is a blend of Cabernet Sauvignon and Merlot.
+It pays homage to the types of grapes that may have been grown on the property over a 150 years ago.

 During this time, Oliver sold the London Inn and relocated to a 'residence area' on Earnscleugh Road.
 Here he built a substantial stone house and named the property Como Villa.